Charter and Bylaws

 10. Local Congress Committee: see Article 7.4

-11. Ethics and Disclosure Committee: The Ethics and Disclosure Committee shall deal with issues relating to declarations of interest and conflicts resulting therefrom (see Article 12).
-This Committee shall be composed of: President, President-Elect, Secretary General, Treasurer, Chairperson of the Strategic Planning Committee and Editor in Chief of Respirology.
-If any of those members are related to an issue being dealt with, they shall be temporarily excluded from the Committee.
+11. Ethics and Disclosure Committee: The Ethics and Disclosure Committee deals with issues relating to declarations of interest and conflicts resulting therefrom (see Article 12).
+This Committee is composed of: President, President-Elect, Secretary General, Treasurer, Chairperson of the Strategic Planning Committee and Editor in Chief of Respirology.
+If any of those members are related to an issue being dealt with, they are temporarily excluded from the Committee.

-5.5.2 Ad hoc Committees: Ad hoc committees shall be appointed by the President and reviewed annually by the Executive Committee, to carry out the tasks specified by the President.
+5.5.2 Ad hoc Committees: Ad hoc committees are appointed by the President and reviewed annually by the Executive Committee, to carry out the tasks specified by the President.

 5.6 The Asian Pacific Thoracic Association (APTA)

-5.6.1 The APSR shall be registered as APTA, a chartered organization (Non-Profit Organization – NPO) in Tokyo.
+5.6.1 The APSR is registered as APTA, a chartered organization (Non-Profit Organization – NPO) in Tokyo.

-5.6.2 The Board of Directors shall consist of the President, Immediate Past President, President-Elect, Secretary General, Treasurer, and other elected members of the APSR.
+5.6.2 The Board of Directors consists of the APTA President, APSR President, Immediate Past APSR President, APSR President-Elect, APSR Treasurer, and other elected members of the APSR.

-5.6.3 The membership of the Board of Directors shall be approved by the Executive Committee of the APSR.
+5.6.3 The membership of the Board of Directors is approved by the Executive Committee of the APSR.

 5.6.4 Administrative work of the APTA can be undertaken by the APSR Secretariat.

-5.6.5 The APTA shall be responsible for auditing and submitting the annual financial report to the authorized public authorities.
+5.6.5 The APTA is responsible for auditing and submitting the annual financial report to the authorized public authorities.

 Back to Top